rlucente-se-jboss/demo-rfe/README.md

     composer-cli compose status

-When the image has a status of FINISHED, download its contents
+When the image has a status of FINISHED, create a directory to hold the expanded content as well as the needed kickstart file.
+Download its contents using:

-using:
+    mkdir -p 0.0.1
+    cd 0.0.1
     composer-cli compose image IMAGE_UUID

 Use command completion by just pressing the TAB key for the appropriate IMAGE_UUID to appear.

-Create a directory to hold the expanded content as well as the needed kickstart file by doing the following:

-    mkdir -p 0.0.1
-    cd 0.0.1
+Copy the `edge.ks` file to the new directory and extract the tar file for the image.

     cp ../edge.ks .
-    cp ../*.tar .
     tar xf  *.tar

 After the content is expanded, the directory will have a `compose.json`